McLarenCollege/foundations_public/filter_tennis_players.md

 - a list of tennis player details including name and whether the player is retired
 - a boolean representing whether to return only active players (ie. not retired) or both active and retired players
-- a number n representing the number of objects to return
+- a number n representing the number of players to return

 For example, given the following list